kotcrab/ghidra-rest-api/README.md

 3. Select downloaded ZIP.
 4. Restart Ghidra.

+The extension is now installed, but you still need to enable the plugin for the `CodeBrowser` tool.
+To do that:

+1. Open some file from your project (or press the `CodeBrowser` icon in the `Tool Chest`).
+2. Ghidra should prompt you about finding new plugins.
+3. Press `Yes` to configure them and enable the `RestApiPlugin`.

+If Ghidra doesn't prompt you just select `File -> Configure` from the `CodeBrowser` menu bar, then `Miscellaneous` and enable the `RestApiPlugin`.

 ## Usage

-After installing this extension enable the `RestApiPlugin` in the `Miscellaneous` plugins configuration window.
-Then after opening program select `Start Rest API Server` from the `Tools` menu bar.
+After enabling the plugin you can select `Start Rest API Server` from the `Tools` menu bar.
 The server will start on port `18489`.
 The port currently can only be changed by setting `GHIDRA_REST_API_PORT` environment variable.

 ### Endpoints